dineshmetkari/myjsqlview/trunk/myjsqlview/test/MyJSQLViewTest_Readme.txt

        for the xxxxtypes database table.
 Insure this is done for one row of data and multiple rows of data.
 Use the Preferences Panel Edit | Preferences |
        SQL Format options to exercise INSERT/UPDATE, Singular/Plural/Explicit.
+       Note: Manual gives information on the various databases support of these options.

 	f.
 Data Import CSV - Verify data exported in 5.c. & 5.d. can be imported into same table.
 Change preferences import deliminter, date format as needed.